 There are various reasons why women who undergo a primary breast enhancement surgery may require an additional revision procedure.
 If you feel that you may benefit from a breast enhancement revision, Dr. Minniti can help you achieve your desired results.
 Our warm and welcoming staff makes every patient feel as if she is part of the family; patient care is our number one goal.
 Dr. Minniti performs all procedures in an outpatient surgery center that is accredited by both independent (AAASF) and Federal agencies (Medicare).

-Over 300,000 women have breast augmentation per year, and almost 25% will need a revision surgery within three years (national average).
 With board certification by the American Board of Plastic Surgery (ABPS) and membership in both the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS), Dr. Minniti offers patients the opportunity to correct any unwanted problems that may have resulted from a previous breast enlargement surgery.
 Dr. Minniti has a special focus in breast augmentation and breast lift revision surgery, dedicating more than half his practice to these surgeries.